 But when you first start thinking about outsourcing, don’t overlook the power of digital tools.
 Automation software can take care of necessities like email follow-ups for a fee, freeing up your time and focus for more important work—but especially for small businesses, beware of the illusion of “set it and forget it.”
 Automation is only as good as the person who is overseeing and monitoring automated processes.

 Consider starting small—gradually outsourcing tasks will be less financially painful, and you’ll learn how to hire smarter as you go.
 Even just hiring a virtual assistant or personal assistant can take a few things off your plate and give you the opportunity for faster growth!

 The best tasks to outsource

-As your businesses’ founder, only you can make the decision as to what to outsource, based on your skill set (and weaknesses).
+As the founder of your business, only you can make the decision as to what to outsource, based on your skillset (and weaknesses).
 Be honest with yourself.
 If you’re a web developer, you probably don’t need another one on your team just yet.
 If you’re a writer, you can save some cash on copy for now.

 But there are some roles that are easier to outsource than others, such as:

 Even something as simple as an email can be a good task to outsource.
 Nick Friedman at College Hunks Hauling Junk hired a virtual admin to sort through his email and prioritize it, allowing him to respond more efficiently.

 Pro tip: Don’t just settle for the cheapest option